CKGrafico/Frontend-Boilerplates/README.md

 # Frontend Boilerplates
 Some examples of **good practises**, **tips**, and **boilerplates** that I like to follow.
-You will find the different technologies separated by branches and I will add more examples in the future, helped by the contributors.
+You will find the different technologies separated by branches and I will add more examples in the future, helped by the contributors. **Click on the logos** to view the other boilerplates.

 [<img src="https://raw.githubusercontent.com/CKGrafico/Frontend-Boilerplates/docs/resources/techs/spa.png" width="140" title="Basic">](https://github.com/CKGrafico/Frontend-Boilerplates/tree/basic#frontend-boilerplates)
 [<img src="https://raw.githubusercontent.com/CKGrafico/Frontend-Boilerplates/docs/resources/techs/ts-d.png" width="140" title="TypeScript">](https://github.com/CKGrafico/Frontend-Boilerplates/tree/ts#frontend-boilerplates)